 - have psychotic experiences, such as seeing or hearing things that other people don't

-- feel numb or 'checked out' and not remember things properly after they've happened
+- feel numb or 'checked out' and not remember things very well after they've happened (known as dissociation).

 BPD is like having no emotional buffer.
 I can go from nothing to suddenly extremely overwhelming emotions and I struggle with expressing them healthily.

 Most people enjoy being given compliments or positive feedback about their actions.
 But if you depend very heavily on being noticed, or are seeking approval so much that this affects your day-to-day living, you might get a diagnosis of histrionic personality disorder.